 Transient hearing loss

-Middle ear infections in children can lead to temporary hearing loss, but if untreated, they can cause permanent damage to the ear and your child’s hearing.
+Middle ear infections in children can lead to temporary hearing loss.
 Three-quarters of children will experience at least one ear infection by the time they are three years old.
 So although infections are common, they need to be treated promptly.

 What to watch for